ruoliu2/academic-webpage/content/authors/admin/_index.md

 I am undergraduate studying Computer Science at the Univerisity of Illinois at Urbana-Champaign.
 I am passionate about learning and developing Distributed Systems, Database Management Systems, and Software Engineering.

-I'm expected to graduate with a Bachelor Science degree from UIUC in 2024.
+I'm expecting to graduate with a Bachelor Science degree from UIUC in 2024.

 {style="text-align: justify;"}